 As supply chains spread around the world, the potential risks increase far beyond performing simple security assessments to clearly identify the security posture when onboarding new vendors.
-This may cause difficulty assessing your actual exposure to third-party disruptions due to large-scale “macro events” such as COVID, fuel prices, natural disasters, and other regional disasters.
+This may cause difficulty assessing your actual exposure to third-party disruptions due to large-scale “macro events” such as COVID, wars and geopolitical unrest, fuel prices, natural disasters, and other regional disasters.
 As the industry has learned through the current pandemic, it has never been more important for companies to streamline the processes used to collect cybersecurity data from their providers.
 When it comes to third- and fourth-party networks, where visibility and control are reduced, risk factors within those organizations are often more difficult to monitor, evaluate, and mitigate as part of a TPRM.

 A core piece of your third-party risk management process goes far beyond simply assigning security ratings to your service providers.
 A successful TPRM management solution grants you visibility into your third-party ecosystem and is organized around the following questions: